 Disadvantages of Blue Energy

-The main drawbacks of blue energy are the limited capacity per square meter of membrane surface, the price and the resistance of the membranes.
+The main drawbacks of this type of renewable energy is that osmotic energy has a limited capacity per square meter of membrane surface in addition to the price and resistance of the membranes.

 Another problem is the appearance of contamination of the membranes, which are, after all, extremely fine filters.
-Both freshwater from the river and seawater contain algae, sand and clay particles.
+Both fresh river water and seawater contain algae, sand, and clay particles.

 Methods to Harness Blue Energy

-The first technique, pressure delayed osmosis (PRO) is based on osmosis.
-When the fresh water of the river and the salty water of the sea are separated from each other by a membrane that allows the passage of water, but not of dissolved substances such as salt, the fresh water flows through the membrane to the salty side.
-There, a pressure is generated that can be used as an energy source.
+The first technique, pressure retarded osmosis (PRO) is based on osmosis.
+It occurs when river water (fresh) is in contact with sea water (salty) through a membrane that allows the passage of water but not dissolved substances such as salt.
+Fresh water flows through the membrane to the salty side and flows into the sea.
+There, an osmotic pressure is generated that can be used as a source of energy.

-A third method uses ammonia (NH 3 ) in a fuel cell with ion selective membranes.
-The low-calorie residual heat restores the required concentration difference and uses the residual heat of, for example, the industry (TRAB thermally regenerative ammonia battery).
+A third method uses ammonia (NH3) in a fuel cell with ion-selective membranes.
+Low-calorie waste heat restores the required concentration difference and uses waste heat from, for example, industry (TRAB thermally regenerative ammonia battery).

-This method to harness blue energy is still under study.
+This method to harness osmotic energy is still in the study phase.